petterssonb/python-esp32-mqtt/README.md

-# Secure IoT Proof of Concept (PoC) using ESP32, Flask, MQTT, and Docker
+# Secure IoT Proof of Concept (PoC) using ESP32, BLE, Flask, MQTT, and Docker

-Click on [Powerpoint](content/IoT-PoC.pptx) and then **view raw** to download it
+Click on [Powerpoint](content/IoT-PoC.pptx) and then **view raw** to download it **(OLD) soon to be upgraded**

 ## Screenshots

-Click [here](content/README.md) to view the screenshots of the program running.
+Click [here](content/README.md) to view the screenshots of the program running. **(OLD) soon to be upgraded**

 ## Overview

 This repository contains the Proof of Concept (PoC) for a secure IoT solution.
-The PoC demonstrates secure communication between an ESP32 sensor, a Flask server running on a MacBook, and a Raspberry Pi hosting an MQTT broker inside a Docker container.
-The communication path is secured using a VPN and will later be upgraded to HTTPS.
+The PoC demonstrates secure communication between an ESP32 sensor, a BLE Server running on a MacBook, and a Raspberry Pi hosting an MQTT broker inside a Docker container.
+The communication path is secured using HTTPS and a VPN (Netbird) solution, ensuring the integrity of the transmitted data.

-This project was developed as part of a task to meet the requirements of the Cyber Resilience Act (CRA), ensuring a secure and resilient IoT architecture.
+This project was developed to meet the requirements of the Cyber Resilience Act (CRA), ensuring a secure and resilient IoT architecture.

 ## System Architecture

 The PoC includes the following components:

-1. **ESP32**: A WiFi-enabled microcontroller that collects sensor data and sends it over HTTP (to be upgraded to HTTPS).
+1. **ESP32**: A WiFi-enabled microcontroller that collects sensor data and transmits it via Bluetooth (BLE).
+2. **BLE Server (MacBook)**: A Python-based server running on a MacBook, which receives data from the ESP32 via BLE and forwards it securely to the Flask server over HTTPS.
-2. **Flask Server**: A Python Flask application running on a MacBook, acting as a local server to receive data from the ESP32.
+3. **Flask Server (MacBook)**: A Python Flask application running on the same MacBook, acting as an HTTPS endpoint to receive sensor data from the BLE server.
-3. **Raspberry Pi (RPI)**: A remote device hosting an MQTT broker inside a Docker container.
+4. **Raspberry Pi (RPI)**: A remote device hosting an MQTT broker inside a Docker container, receiving and processing sensor data securely.
-4. **Netbird VPN**: A secure VPN tunnel connecting the Flask server to the Raspberry Pi, ensuring secure transmission of MQTT messages.
+5. **Netbird VPN**: A secure VPN tunnel connecting the Flask server to the Raspberry Pi, ensuring secure transmission of MQTT messages.

 ### Communication Flow

-1. **ESP32 -> Flask (MacBook)**:
+1. **ESP32 -> BLE Server (MacBook)**:
-   - ESP32 sends sensor data via HTTP (soon HTTPS) to the Flask server.
+   - The ESP32 collects sensor data (e.g., temperature, humidity) and transmits it via Bluetooth Low Energy (BLE) to the BLE server running on a MacBook.

-   - Security upgrade to HTTPS is planned to protect data in transit.
+2. **BLE Server (MacBook) -> Flask Server (MacBook)**:
+   - The BLE server receives the sensor data from the ESP32 and forwards the data to the Flask server via HTTPS.
+   - The Flask server ensures that the data is securely transmitted and processed.

-2. **Flask (MacBook) -> Raspberry Pi**:
+3. **Flask Server (MacBook) -> Raspberry Pi**:
-   - Flask forwards the received data to the MQTT broker hosted on a Raspberry Pi over an MQTT protocol.
+   - The Flask server forwards the received data to the MQTT broker hosted on the Raspberry Pi over the MQTT protocol.
-   - Communication between MacBook and Raspberry Pi is secured using the Netbird VPN solution.
+   - The communication between the MacBook (Flask server) and the Raspberry Pi (MQTT broker) is secured using Netbird VPN, ensuring encrypted communication.

-3. **MQTT Broker (Raspberry Pi)**:
+4. **MQTT Broker (Raspberry Pi)**:
-   - The Raspberry Pi hosts an MQTT broker inside a Docker container, which receives and processes the sensor data.
+   - The Raspberry Pi hosts the MQTT broker inside a Docker container, receiving and processing the sensor data.
+   - MQTT messages are securely transmitted between the Flask server and Raspberry Pi, ensuring data integrity.

-4. **Zero Trust for Internal Communication**:
+5. **Zero Trust for Internal Communication**:
-	- Each connection, even those within the trusted VPN network, requires device or client authentication using certificates or keys.
-	- Devices and apps are granted the minimum access rights necessary for their function, ensuring the principle of least privilege is maintained.
+   - Each connection, including those within the VPN network, requires authentication using certificates or keys.
+Devices and applications are granted the minimum access rights necessary for their function, following the principle of least privilege.

+### Communication Summary
+- **ESP32 -> BLE Server (MacBook)**: Bluetooth Low Energy (BLE)
+- **BLE Server (MacBook) -> Flask Server (MacBook)**: HTTPS
+- **Flask Server (MacBook) -> Raspberry Pi**: MQTT over Netbird VPN

 ## Installation

 ### Prerequisites
 - ESP32 (with required sensors)
-- MacBook with Python installed
+- MacBook with Python and BLE support
 - Raspberry Pi (with Docker installed)
 - Netbird VPN set up between the MacBook and Raspberry Pi

 ### Steps to Set Up

 1. **ESP32 Configuration**:
-   - Flash the ESP32 with the appropriate firmware to collect sensor data and send HTTP POST requests.
+   - Flash the ESP32 with the appropriate firmware to collect sensor data and send it via BLE.

-2. **Flask Server**:
+2. **BLE Server (MacBook)**:
-   - Install required dependencies:
+   - Install the required Python dependencies for BLE communication and HTTPS:
      ```bash
-     pip install Flask
+     pip install Flask bleak requests
      ```
-   - Run the Flask server on your MacBook:
+   - Run the BLE server on your MacBook to start receiving BLE data from the ESP32 and forward it to the Flask server:
      ```bash
+     python bleServer.py
+     ```

+3. **Flask Server (MacBook)**:
+   - Ensure the Flask server is properly set up to receive HTTPS requests:
+     ```bash
      python server.py
      ```

-3. **Raspberry Pi (MQTT broker)**:
+4. **Raspberry Pi (MQTT broker)**:
    - Ensure Docker is installed and set up on the Raspberry Pi.
    - Use a Docker container to run the MQTT broker (e.g., Eclipse Mosquitto):
      ```bash
      docker run -d -p 1883:1883 -p 9001:9001 eclipse-mosquitto
      ```

-4. **Netbird VPN Setup**:
+5. **Netbird VPN Setup**:
    - Follow [Netbird](https://netbird.io/docs) documentation to establish a secure VPN tunnel between your MacBook and Raspberry Pi.
-   - Once connected, the Raspberry Pi will securely receive MQTT messages.
+   - Once connected, the Raspberry Pi will securely receive MQTT messages over the VPN.

-## Upcoming Features
+## Security Enhancements

 - **HTTPS Communication**:
-  - The current implementation uses HTTP to transmit data between ESP32 and Flask.
-In line with the CRA requirements for secure communication, this will be upgraded to HTTPS.
+   - The current implementation uses HTTPS to securely transmit data between the BLE server and the Flask server, ensuring protection from Man-in-the-Middle (MITM) attacks.

-- **Security Enhancements**:
-  - Implement TLS/mTLS for securing the communication between devices.
-  - Further refine the system's security features following Zero Trust principles.
+- **Zero Trust Model**:
+   - The system follows the Zero Trust principle by requiring authentication for each internal connection and limiting access rights.

-- **Optimization**:
+- **VPN Security**:
-  - Switch to pure C for more optimized performance in the script to retrieve the DHT11 sensor data

-## Security Planning and CRA Requirements

-This project considers several key security elements to ensure compliance with the Cyber Resilience Act:

-1. **Security-by-Design**:
-   - The system is designed from the ground up with security in mind, using VPN to secure communication between devices and soon upgrading HTTP to HTTPS.
-   - MQTT communication is restricted to authenticated clients.

-2. **Updateability**:
-   - Future plans include designing OTA (Over-the-Air) updates for the ESP32 to ensure that security patches can be easily applied.

-3. **Vulnerability Management**:
-   - A security monitoring system will be put in place to detect and report vulnerabilities in real-time.
-   - Dockerized deployment of the MQTT broker allows quick updates and containerized security isolation.
+   - All communication between the Flask server and the Raspberry Pi is secured via the Netbird VPN, preventing unauthorized access.

 ## Potential Threats and Mitigation

 - **Man-in-the-Middle (MITM) Attacks**:
-  - Data between the ESP32 and Flask server will be protected using HTTPS to prevent MITM attacks.
+  - Data between the BLE server and Flask server is protected using HTTPS to prevent MITM attacks.

 - **Unauthorized Access**:
-  - VPN ensures that the communication between Flask and Raspberry Pi is restricted to authenticated devices.
+  - The VPN ensures that communication between the Flask server and Raspberry Pi is restricted to authenticated devices only.

 - **Data Tampering**:
-  - MQTT broker messages will be secured through TLS to ensure data integrity during transmission.
+  - MQTT broker messages are secured through the VPN, ensuring data integrity during transmission.

-- **Firmware Tampering**:
-  - Mitigation: Secure boot will prevent any tampered firmware from running on the ESP32, while signed OTA updates will ensure that only trusted updates are applied.

-- **Denial-of-Service (DoS) Attacks**:
-  - Mitigation: The system will incorporate rate-limiting and traffic filtering to mitigate potential DoS attacks, preventing the system from being overwhelmed by excessive requests.
-Additionally, the MQTT broker will implement access control lists (ACLs) to limit access to critical topics.

-## How the Design Meets CRA Requirements
+## Compliance with CRA Requirements

-The Cyber Resilience Act mandates strict security measures for IoT devices, and our design aligns with the act by:
+The Cyber Resilience Act (CRA) mandates strict security measures for IoT devices, and our design aligns with the act by:

-1. **Implementing Secure Communication Paths**: Through HTTPS, TLS, and VPN, the solution ensures that data in transit is protected.
+1. **Implementing Secure Communication**: Through HTTPS, TLS, and VPN, the solution ensures that data in transit is encrypted and protected.
-2. **Emphasizing Updateability and Maintenance**: Future updates, including security patches, are planned with OTA mechanisms and containerized MQTT brokers.
+2. **Updateability**: Future updates include plans for OTA (Over-the-Air) mechanisms and security patches for the ESP32.
-3. **Vulnerability Management**: Plans to integrate security monitoring and alerts to address potential vulnerabilities proactively.
+3. **Vulnerability Management**: The system is designed to proactively detect and address potential vulnerabilities, ensuring compliance with CRA requirements.

 ## Conclusion

-This PoC showcases a secure IoT solution using ESP32, Flask, MQTT, Docker, and VPN technologies.
-It provides a foundation for meeting the Cyber Resilience Act's security requirements, making it a viable candidate for transitioning into a production-ready system.
-Further security enhancements are planned, such as upgrading HTTP to HTTPS and implementing OTA updates for the ESP32.
+This PoC demonstrates a secure IoT solution using ESP32, BLE, Flask, MQTT, Docker, and Netbird VPN.
+It showcases a robust architecture designed to meet the Cyber Resilience Act's security requirements, with future plans for further enhancements such as OTA updates and improved security monitoring.